Why Study Biology?

 Anthony Lucia ’13

-Anthony works at the Gulf of Maine Research Institute in Portland, ME, as a video review technician on commercial fishing boats.
+Anthony is the operations manager at New England Marine Monitoring.
 “During my time at Eastern I was able to supplement my degree with a variety of independent research, travel and important life experiences that have been invaluable in both my professional and personal life.”

 Goldwater Scholar